NuNetwork/nunetwork.github.io/README.md

 ## Deployment

-The `master` branch is used for GitHub Pages.
+The website is hosted from the `master` branch.

 1. Create a pull request from `my-feature-branch` to `master`.
 2. Get another developer to review it.